Cleveland Browns vs. Baltimore Ravens NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Ravens stats and trends

-- Baltimore has played 12 games, with six wins against the spread.
+- In Baltimore's 12 games this season, it has six wins against the spread.

-- This season, the Ravens won ATS in their only game as an underdog of 2.5 points or more.

-- Baltimore has gone over the point total in 35.7% of its opportunities this season (five times over 14 games with a set point total).
+- Baltimore's games this year have hit the over on five of 14 set point totals (35.7%).

-- Baltimore is 3-3 against the spread and 5-1 overall when the team scores more than 22.3 points.
+- Baltimore is 3-3 against the spread and 5-1 overall when the team records more than 22.3 points.

 - Baltimore is 3-7 against the spread and 6-3 overall when the team piles up over 315.6 yards.

-- This season the Ravens have turned the ball over 18 times, four more than the Browns' takeaways (14).
+- The Ravens have turned the ball over four more times (18 total) than the Browns have forced a turnover (14) this season.

 Home and road insights

-- At home this season, Cleveland has two wins against the spread and is 4-2 overall.
+- Cleveland has two wins against the spread, and is 4-2 overall, at home this season.

 - At home, as 2.5-point favorites or greater, the Browns have one win ATS (1-4).

-- Away from home, Baltimore has two wins against the spread and is 3-4 overall.
+- On the road, Baltimore has two wins against the spread and is 3-4 overall.

 - On the road, the Ravens are winless ATS (0-5) as 2.5-point underdogs or more.